 Nuclear Power Production and Development Co. of Iran (NPPD Co.) duly represented by Mr. Mohammad Ahmadian NPPD Co.
 Managing Director, Vice-president of AEOI, hereinafter referred to as “Principal”, on the one hand, and Rosenergoatom (REA), being the Consortium Leader established according to the contract dated ___.06.2014 No________ the company duly represented by Mr. S.I.
-Antipov, Deputy Director General, acting on the basis of Power of Attorneies No 9/109/2014-DOV dated 28.02.2014 and No ____-DOV dated ___.06.2014,hereinafter referred to as “the Contractor” on the other hand and hereinafter collectively called “the Parties”, have agreed to sign the present Contract, hereinafter referred to as “Contract” of the following.
+Antipov, Deputy Director General, acting on the basis of Power of Attorneys No 9/109/2014-DOV dated 28.02.2014 and No ____-DOV dated ___.06.2014,hereinafter referred to as “the Contractor” on the other hand and hereinafter collectively called “the Parties” have agreed to sign the present Contract, hereinafter referred to as “Contract”.

 Objective of the Contract

-The Contractor shall carry out Technical and Engineering Support for maintaining and enhancing nuclear safety and operation reliability and efficiency offunctioning BNPP-1as well as atnew NPP Units with WWER-1000 /1200 designing, construction and operation.
+The Contractor shall carry out Technical and Engineering Support for maintaining and enhancing nuclear safety and reliability and efficiency ofBNPP-1operationas well as atnew NPP Units with WWER-1000 /1200 designing, construction and operation.

 Subjectof the Contract

-The Contractor undertakes to perform the works and render the following services under the present Contract and as per the Principal’s request:
+The Contractor undertakes to perform the works and render the following Services under the present Contract and as per the Principal’s request:

-technical support for operation of BNPP Power Unit No.1 with reactor plant WWER;
+Technical Support for operation of BNPP Power Unit No.1 with reactor plant WWER;

-engineering services, including, but not limited to, the services on BNPP-1 operation, maintenance and repair(hereinafter referred to as the Services);
+Engineering Services, including, but not limited to, the Services on BNPP-1 operation, maintenance and repair(hereinafter referred to as the Services);

+Technical Support and Engineering Services for modernization of BNPP-1Services on documentation development, PPEL laboratory creation and preparation for IAEA OSART mission at BNPP-1;

-organizational support in establishing TAVANA Co. company;
+Technical Support and organizational support to TAVANA Co. company;

-technical support and consulting at new NPP Units with WWER-1000(1200) designing, construction and operation.
+Technical Support and Consulting at new NPP Units with WWER-1000/1200 designing, construction and operation.

+2.2 The Contractor undertakes also to supply codes and documentation in compliance with the work-orders signed by the Principal and the Contractor.

 The Principal undertakes to accept and pay the performed works and rendered services under provisions of the present Contract.

-The subject of the present Contract is rendering Engineering and Technical Support by the Contractor to the Principal for safe, reliable and efficient operation of the BNPP-1 and provision of rendering Services associated with including, but not limited to, operation, maintenance, repair and upgrading of BNPP-1 (hereinafter referred to as “Services”) to the principal and assistance to establish TAVANA Co.

-Scope of services
+Scope of Services

 The non-limited list of areas of the Contractor’s Services is as follows: